-Your 2013 income tax return is due on April 15th, 2014.
-The IRS and Montana are now accepting eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.
+Your 2014 income tax return was due on April 15th, 2015.
+The IRS and Montana are now accepting late eFiled returns and processing refunds, so you can start your online tax return today for free with TurboTax.

 Technically, you don't have just one "tax bracket" - you pay all of the Montana marginal tax rates from the lowest tax bracket to the tax bracket in which you earned your last dollar.
 For comparison purposes, however, your Montana tax bracket is the tax bracket in which your last earned dollar in any given tax period falls.

 You can think of the bracketed income tax as a flat amount for all of the money you earned up to your highest tax bracket, plus a marginal percentage of any amount you earned over that.

 You can use the income tax estimator to the left to calculate your approximate Montana and Federal income tax based on the most recent tax brackets.

 Keep in mind that this estimator assumes all income is from wages, assumes the standard deduction, and does not account for tax credits.

 For a more detailed estimate that takes these factors into account, click "View Detailed Estimate" (this will will redirect to an external website).Deductions